 David Gould is currently studying a PhD at the University of Leeds in the School of Media and Communication.
-His project examines the history of the slaughterhouse in the UK and America, as well as the history of the representation of animal death in cinema.
-The two phenomena share a certain trajectory in their history.
+His project examines the history of the slaughterhouse in the UK and America, as well as the history of the representation of animal death in visual media.

 The emergence of the slaughterhouse was a product of many concurrent social, economic, and moral tensions.
 Mass animal slaughter in urban areas created public health problems, barriers to the expansion of the meat industry, and outrage at the ill treatment of animals.
 The solution to these problems, the slaughterhouse, configured death as a mere moment that was both temporally and geographically isolated.
 The process of dying was frozen in place and pushed out of sight.
 The history of the representation of animal death in cinema shares this same trajectory, i.e. a move from visibility to invisibility, and a passage from process to moment.